zzwwbs/ZoteroRAG/docs/prd.md

 ##### Acceptance Criteria

 1. 9.1.1: Action buttons ("Open in Zotero", "Open PDF", "Copy as Prompt") are moved to the bottom of the Search tab.

 2. 9.1.2: The "Copy to ChatGPT" button is renamed to "Copy as Prompt".

 3. 9.1.3: The layout is clean with appropriate spacing.

 4. 9.1.4: Button enabled/disabled logic is preserved.

 5. 9.1.5: All button functionality is preserved.

+### Epic 10: PDF Library Migration

+#### Expanded Goal:

+This epic addresses the need to migrate the PDF extraction library from PyMuPDF to pdfplumber to resolve licensing issues.
+The goal is to replace the existing implementation while ensuring that text extraction quality, performance, and error handling remain consistent with the original requirements.

+#### Story 10.1: Replace PDF Extraction Implementation

+As a **developer**,

+I want to **replace the PyMuPDF-based text extraction with a pdfplumber-based implementation**,

+so that **the project complies with licensing requirements**.

+##### Acceptance Criteria

+1. 10.1.1: All code referencing `PyMuPDF` is removed and replaced with `pdfplumber` equivalents.

+2. 10.1.2: The application successfully extracts text content from a sample PDF using `pdfplumber`.

+3. 10.1.3: The application logs errors for PDFs from which text extraction fails but continues processing other PDFs.

+4. 10.1.4: The extracted text is available for subsequent processing steps in the same format as the previous implementation.

+#### Story 10.2: Verify Performance and Stability

+As a **user**,

+I want to **ensure that the new PDF extraction library performs efficiently and does not introduce instability**,

+so that **the application remains responsive and reliable**.

+##### Acceptance Criteria

+1. 10.2.1: PDF extraction performance with `pdfplumber` is benchmarked and found to be comparable to `PyMuPDF` for a representative set of documents.

+2. 10.2.2: Memory usage during PDF processing does not significantly increase.

+3. 10.2.3: Integration tests for the indexing process pass successfully with the new library.

+4. 10.2.4: Error handling for corrupted or unreadable PDFs is robust.